 \section{Abstract}

 A large amount of work has been done in Multi-Agent Systems (MAS) for modeling and solving problems with multiple interacting agents.
 However, most LLMs are pretrained independently and not specifically optimized for coordination.
-Existing LLM fine-tuning frameworks rely on individual rewards, which require complex reward designs for each agent to encourage collaboration.
-To address these challenges, we model LLM collaboration as a cooperative Multi-Agent Reinforcement Learning (MARL) problem.
+For example, existing LLM fine-tuning frameworks rely on individual rewards, which require complex reward designs for each agent to encourage collaboration.
+To address this challenge, we model LLM collaboration as a cooperative Multi-Agent Reinforcement Learning (MARL) problem.
 We develop a multi-agent, multi-turn algorithm, Multi-Agent Group Relative Policy Optimization (MAGRPO), to solve it, building on current RL approaches for LLMs as well as MARL techniques.
-Our experiments on coding collaboration demonstrate that fine-tuning MAS with MAGRPO enables agents to generate high-quality responses efficiently through effective cooperation.
-Our approach opens the door to using other MARL methods for LLMs and highlights the associated challenges.
+Our experiments on LLM writing and coding collaboration demonstrate that fine-tuning multiple LLMs with MAGRPO enables agents to generate high-quality responses efficiently through effective cooperation.
+Our approach opens the door to using MARL methods for LLM collaboration and highlights the associated challenges.